CoolXPaul/alx-system_engineering-devops/0x00-shell_basics/README.md

-Print the absolute name of the current working directory
+Listing the contents of a directory